kb100/signal-authenticator/README.md

 ## Something didn't work?

+First run `make check-configs` and see if everything looks okay.
 If something isn't working create an issue on the issues page and let me know what's happening.
 Errors are logged in your system logs using syslog.